-- Drink sufficient liquids: In principle, all drinks are allowed.
-In total you should drink at least 1.5 to 2 liters according to your thirst.
-Sports drinks are limited to a maximum of 0.5 liters per day. - Be careful during warm weather: The risk of dehydration is greater because you sweat more. - Follow a high-salt diet and eat the occasional ripe banana.
+- Follow a high-salt diet - Drink sufficient liquids: 10 12 glasses per day, but no more than 2 liters daily.
+Preferably consume isotonic drinks.
+Isotonic drinks are available in shops near the sports drinks. - Be careful during warm weather: The risk of dehydration is greater because you sweat more. - Follow a high-salt diet and eat the occasional ripe banana.

-STOMA OUTPUT FROM 1200 ML/DAY
+2. STOMA OUTPUT FROM 1200 ML/DAY

-You have developed a high-output ileostomy it is necessary that you follow the following guidelines carefully:
+You have developed a high-output ileostomy and measures must be taken: